nikomatsakis/babysteps/content/blog/2025-10-07-the-handle-trait.markdown

 impl<T: ?Sized> Handle for mpsc::Sender {}
 ```

-## Conclusion: let's call The Trait `Handle`
+## Conclusion: a design axiom emerges

 OK, I'm going to stop there with this "byte-sized" blog post.
 More to come!
+But before I go, let me layout what I believe to be a useful "design axiom" that we should adopt for this design:

+> **Expose entanglement.** Understanding the difference between a *handle* to an underlying value and the value itself is necessary to understand how Rust works.

+The phrasing feels a bit awkward, but I think it is the key bit anyway.